Search the Health Library

 Dr. Li received his undergraduate degree in physics from the University of Science and Technology of China (USTC).
 He earned his Ph.D. from the University of Pennsylvania.
 He completed postdoctoral training in biomedical optics at the Massachusetts Institute of Technology.
 Dr. Li joined the Johns Hopkins faculty in 2009.

 Prior to joining Johns Hopkins, Dr. Li was an associate professor of bioengineering at the University of Washington.

-He serves on the editorial board of several journals, including the Journal of Biomedical Optics and IEEE Transactions on Biomedical Engineering.
+He serves on the editorial board of several journals, including the Journal of Biomedical Optics, Biomedical Optics Express, IEEE Transactions on Biomedical Engineering, and Light: Science and Applications.
 His work has been recognized with several awards, including the ADR/GlaxoSmithKline Innovation in Oral Care Award in 2009.